GrammaticalFramework/GF/split/README.md

 Contributions and comments welcome.

+## Decisions

+- When HTML is generated from some other format, e.g. txt2tags, the HTML should not be under version control.

-## Relevant questions
+## Questions

-- Storing markup (e.g. txt2tags) together with HTML
 - Active RGL documentation and web availability
+- Should current `GF` become an archive OR should it live on as main repo?
+  Related names: `gf-core`, `gf-archive`

 ## To check

-- gf-rgl/doc contains lots of stuff which is probably outdated
+- `gf-rgl:doc` contains lots of stuff which is probably outdated

+## Things which should live separately

+- RGL Source Browser `GF:lib/doc/browse`
+- gftest `GF:src/tools/gftest`
+- Android app `GF:src/ui/android`
+- iOS app `GF:src/ui/ios`

+## Things which should definitely be archived

+- `GF:src/ui/gwt`
+- `GF:src/tools/c`
+- `GF:src/tools/c++`